Skip to main content

 By default, debug mode is disabled, and the components.*.debug is set to false.

-You enabled debug mode for the API ML core services (API Catalog, API Gateway and Discovery Service).
+You enabled debug mode for API ML core services (API Catalog, API Gateway and Discovery service).

 4. (Optional) Reproduce a bug that causes issues and review debug messages.
 If you are unable to resolve the issue, create an issue here.